Yaskawa-Global/SmartPendantSDK/docs/en/howto-read-write-io.md

 ```

-Now if you use the pendant I/O screen to manupulator output 8, you will see change events.
+Now if you use the pendant I/O screen to manupulate output 8, you will see change events.

 To stop receiving events for a particular I/O:
 ```java
     controller.unmonitorOutput(8);
 ```

+Similar functions are available for monitoring groups: `monitorInputGroups`, `monitorOutputGroups`, `unmonitorInputGroups` and `unmonitorOutputGroups`.

+Refer to the [Controller API Reference](gen-html/extension.html#Svc_Controller) for full details (- keeping in mind that where the programming language neutral reference documentation lists functions of the form `setOutputName(ControllerID c, i32 num, string name)` when mapped to the Java client library, it is used as `controller.setOutputName(int num, String name)`).

+*Note: the current monitoring implementation has limited frequency (3hz), so if an I/O changes value and back within a small fraction of a second, the change may go unnoticed.*

 ### Logical Addresses (advanced)